Walther Palliative Care Symposium

 On Nov.
 17-18, 2014, the Mary Margaret Walther Program in Palliative Care Research and Education will host a two-day symposium entitled “Passages and Promises: Innovations in Palliative Care Research, Education and Practice.”

-The focus of the symposium is on research for improving communication among patients, family members and clinicians in the context of advanced cancer.
+The focus of the symposium is on research for improving communication among patients, family members and clinicians in the context of advanced cancer and other advanced diseases.

 Acclaimed authors Gail Sheehy and Mark Nepo will join national palliative care physician experts Robert Arnold, Amber Barnato, Vicki Jackson, Timothy Quill and local presenters on the first day for a series of plenary talks, workshops and small-group discussions exploring the latest innovations in care for people with serious illness.